 Minnihan has been educating new investors about early-stage investing for over a decade.
 She is the founding partner of Reign Ventures and Venture Partner at Intend Ventures.
 As the first executive director of Golden Seeds, she began leading their investor training sessions in 2006.
 Since then, Erica has gone on to lead investor education sessions for professional athlete angel investors, newly formed angel investor groups internationally, and for her own group of active angel investors, 1000 Angels.
 Erica has been investing in early-stage companies since 2006 and received her BA in Business Economics for UCLA and her MBA in Finance from Columbia Business School.

 Colston currently serves as the managing partner of Dynasty Digital, a multi-faceted digital company he founded and launched in August 2017.
 A Super Bowl Champion and all-time leading wide receiver in New Orleans Saints history, Marques is also an investor and advisor to various early-stage companies with a focus on sports technology.
 Colston serves on the Advisory Board for the One Team Collective, a sports technology accelerator run by the NFLPA, and his pursuits have been featured in Inc. Magazine.
 He is a co-owner of the Philadelphia Soul of the Arena Football League.

-Along with Schorer, Minnihan, Colston, and Johnstone, additional Columbia Business School faculty and industry practitioners contribute to and teach in the program.
+Along with Schorer, Minnihan, and Colston, additional Columbia Business School faculty and industry practitioners contribute to and teach in the program.
 For more information, please contact Program Director Erica Duignan Minnihan at +1 917-330-6632 or firstname.lastname@example.org.